openshift/machine-config-operator/docs/MachineConfigDaemon.md

 ## Rebootless Updates

+As of Openshift 4.17, the MCO has added a new feature called NodeDisruptionPolicy, which allows the cluster admin to define custom behaviours during MachineConfig updates.
+The default policies used by NodeDisruptionPolicy reflect the behaviors mentioned below.
+More details about NodeDisruptionPolicy can be found [here](./NodeDisruptionPolicy.md).

 As of Openshift 4.7, the MCD gained the functionality to apply select MachineConfig updates without a full reboot flow (drain -> update -> reboot).
 The MCD now calculates a diff between the current and desired configurations, and it uses any changes to select one of the options listed below.
 For any change not listed below, or if a forcefile was set, the MCD will trigger the full reboot flow.

 The updated list of optimized updates and behaviour (as of Openshift 4.10) is as follows: